-Selecting panelists for the 2002 review was based on the success of last year's review process.
-Authors and interested parties felt strongly that having panelists serve more than once improves their review comments by allowing more time for deliberation of relevant technical matters and less time in getting up-to-speed on the details of Everglades issues.
-This concept was highly visible in the 2000 ECR review, in which the majority of the panelists had participated before and were, therefore, able to focus on key issues and work together in a highly synergistic and productive manner.

-The District and Department received many favorable comments on the panel's performance in grappling with difficult Everglades issues and in providing thoughtful and constructive comments to both agencies in their review report.
-As a result of these considerations, panelists from last year's review process reviewed the 2002 Report.
-The District contacted seven of the panelists from last year, who were all available to participate in the 2001 review.
-Two of last year's panelists were not contacted after consultation with professional staff in the Department and District.
-It was concluded that one reviewer, specializing in agricultural BMPs, was not needed for this year's report, since there simply is not enough new or controversial material in this specialized chapter to justify paying for a separate reviewer.
-The other reviewer was not contacted due to the lack of a specific need for an ecosystem modeler on the 2002 panel.
+Selection of panelists for the 2003 review was based on the success of previous reviews.
+Authors and interested parties felt strongly that having panelists serve more than once improves their review comments by allowing more time for deliberation of relevant technical matters while requiring less time for getting up-to-speed on the details of Everglades issues.
+The District and the Department received many favorable comments on the Panel's performance in grappling with difficult Everglades issues and in providing thoughtful and constructive comments to both agencies in their review report.
+As a result of these considerations, panelists from last year's review process reviewed the 2003 Report, with one exception.
+The District contacted six of last year's panelists, who were all available to participate in the 2002 review.
+Dr. Yuch Ping Hsieh from Florida Agricultural and Mechanical University will provide expertise in wetland science and chemistry, following in the niche vacated by Dr. Donald Kent.
+Five of seven panelists are in the District's Expert Assistance Pool.

-Six of these returning panelists are in the District's Expert Assistance Pool.
-The seventh, Panel Chairperson Dr. Jeffery Jordan, is not a member of the Pool approved by the June 2001 Governing Board.
-However, the District and Department felt strongly that as Chairman of the 2000 and 2001 review processes, Dr. Jordan performed very effectively in running the panel review and in presenting their findings to the District's Governing Board.
-Therefore, his participation was strongly recommended and was conducted using standard procurement procedures.

-In accordance with earlier ECR reviews and routine practice in scientific peer review, professional expertise and experience in the major subject areas covered by the Report were the primary criteria used for selecting these panelists for the 2002 process described below.
-Knowledge of environmental management and decision-making was also important for these well-qualified panelists, and they continued to be free of any professional connection to interests or organizations in South Florida to ensure independence.
-Biographical sketches for the panelists are provided below, along with chapter assignments and specific strengths they brought to the 2002 ECR review process.
+In accordance with earlier ECR reviews and routine practice in scientific peer review, professional expertise and experience in the major subject areas covered by the Report were the primary criteria used for selecting panelists for the 2003 process described below.
+Knowledge of environmental management and decision-making was also important for these well-qualified panelists, and to ensure independence they continued to be free of any professional connection to interests or organizations in South Florida.
+Biographical sketches for the panelists are provided below, along with chapter assignments and specific strengths they brought to the 2003 ECR review process.

-Expert 1: Chairperson: Dr. Jeffrey L. Jordan, Professor, Department of Agricultural and Applied Economics, University of Georgia, Griffin, Georgia
+Expert #1: Chairperson Dr. Jeffrey L. Jordan, Professor, Department of Agricultural and Applied Economics, University of Georgia, Griffin, Georgia

-With over 15 years of post-doctoral experience in agricultural economics and water resource policy, Professor Jeffery Jordan is recognized for his work in modeling water demand and allocation, conservation planning, survey design and other aspects of water resource analysis.
+Through extensive post-doctoral experience in agricultural economics and water resource policy, Dr. Jeffery Jordan is recognized for his work in modeling water demand and allocation, conservation planning, survey design and other aspects of water resource analysis.
 This diverse experience in water-related economic and policy analyses is demonstrated in over 35 peer reviewed articles, 45 miscellaneous publications, one book and several book chapters authored during his productive career with the University of Georgia.
 He is well acquainted with general environmental and water quality issues being faced in South Florida.
-Last year, he fulfilled all contract requirements very effectively as Panel Chairperson for the peer review of the 2000 and 2001 Consolidated Reports.
-Earlier, he served on the peer review panel for the Lake Okeechobee minimum flows and levels, the Spalding County Water Authority and the Georgia Water Wise Council.
-This background and record of accomplishment proved to be invaluable for dealing effectively with the wide range of topics and issues associated with the 2002 review.
-Together, these qualities made him ideally suited as Chair of the Peer Review Panel for the 2002 Everglades Consolidated Report.
-He also acted as a reviewer for chapters on other Everglades programs (Chapter 8), the CERP (Chapter 7) and hydrological aspects of the Everglades (Chapter 6) and commented on the Introduction (Chapter 1).
+He fulfilled all contract requirements very effectively as Panel chairperson for the peer review of the 2000, 2001 and 2002 Consolidated Reports.
+Earlier, he served on the peer review panel for the Lake Okeechobee minimum flows and levels, the Spalding County Water Authority, and the Georgia Water Wise Council.
+This background and record of accomplishment proved to be invaluable for dealing effectively with the wide range of topics and issues associated with the earlier reviews.
+Together, these qualities made him ideally suited as chair of the Peer Review Panel for the 2003 Everglades Consolidated Report.
+He also acted as a reviewer for chapters on other Everglades programs

+(Chapter 8), the CERP (Chapter 7), and hydrological aspects of the Everglades (Chapter 6), and he commented on the Introduction (Chapter 1).

-Expert 2: Dr. Richard A. Meganck, Director, Sustainable Development and Environment, Organization of American States, Washington, D.C.
+Expert #2: Dr. Richard A. Meganck, Director, Sustainable Development and Environment, Organization of American States, Washington, D.C.